-Pour out ¾ of the powdered sugar onto the wax paper and make a well in the centre.
+Pour out powdered sugar onto the wax paper and make a well in the centre.

 In the disposable cup, put in the 14g of pellets, 1tsp of corn syrup, and 1/3tsp of your flavour.
-Put the cup into the microwave and zap it in 10 sec increments until gum ingredients have melted.
-By 25 secs, the pellets had melted in mine microwave.
+Put the cup into the microwave and zap it in 10 sec increments until gum ingredients have melted [total time typically 20-30 sec]

 Clean up your space, toss out the used disposable cups and stirrers and start again with your next flavour with clean cups, paper and stirrers.